Careless Driving: Acquittal

-Mr Reynolds, a taxi driver from Walsall was driving his taxi when he was involved in a collision with a cyclist.
+Mr Reynolds, a driver from Walsall was driving his vehicle when he was involved in a collision with a cyclist.
 The cyclist sustained multiple cuts and bruises because of the collision and subsequently Mr Reynolds was prosecuted for Careless Driving (Driving Without Due Care and Attention).

 A conviction for careless driving can result in 3-9 penalty points being endorsed upon a driving licence and in more severe cases, a driving ban.

-As Mr Reynolds was a taxi driver and relied upon driving the imposition of penalty points or a driving ban would be detrimental to his career.
+As Mr Reynolds was a professional driver and relied upon driving for his income the imposition of penalty points or a driving ban would be detrimental to his career.

 Where the Offence Occurred